 At the Southernmost point of Florida you’ll find Key West, a laidback tropical island that will have you feeling as if you’ve stepped straight into the Caribbean.
 Throughout its rich history Key West has served as a refuge to pirates, ship wreckers, smugglers, writers, artists, fishermen and musicians.
 With an eclectic atmosphere where life moves at its own pace, every hour is happy hour in this little slice of paradise.
+Many people choose to take a road trip from Miami to Key West.
+The drive takes around 4 hours if you drive from Miami without breaks.

 That’s right, Key West has recovered from the hurricane, and it is truly paradise again.
 Furthermore, the businesses need you guys (the travellers and tourists to return!)
 If there’s one thing we love doing on the blog, it’s promoting worthy destinations and that’s why we were excited when Expedia.com wanted to collaborate on a story for Key West.
 So get your butts back to Florida, your time and money means so much more than just an amazing holiday for yourselves, it also means an you’re actively taking part in the restoration of one of the world’s most beautiful places.